• 01616 966 229

 You are likely to have to travel to the medical appointment, however your solicitor should try to arrange an appointment as near to your home address as possible.
 This may not always be possible, if the expert is in a particularly niche area of medicine or you live in a rural area.

-The appointment may take anything from between 15 minutes to around 30 minutes.
-If you are being seen by a psychological expert or certain other specialists, like a neuropsychologist, then the appointment is likely to be much longer.
+An appointment will often take from around 15 to 30 minutes, but if you are being seen by a psychological expert or certain other specialists, then the appointment is likely to be much longer.
 The expert will ask you to describe in your own words what happened at the time of the accident, and how you got your injuries.
-They should also ask you how the injuries affected your ability to work, whether it affected your ability to carry out housework, cooking or shopping for example, and if you needed any extra help, particularly with things like showering, washing your hair, getting dressed etc. The expert might ask if the injuries affected your sleep or your ability to drive, or if you were restricted in any hobbies or leisure activities that you might have.
-As you might only go to see a medical expert many weeks or even months after the injury, it might be useful to keep a diary in the early weeks or months after the accident, of how your injuries have affected you, to refer back to at the time of your examination.
+They should also ask you how the injuries affected your ability to work, whether it affected your ability to carry out housework, cooking or shopping for example, and if you needed any extra help, particularly with things like showering, washing your hair, getting dressed etc. The expert will likely ask if the injuries affected your sleep or your ability to drive, or if you were restricted in any hobbies or leisure activities that you might have.
+As you might only go to see a medical expert many weeks or months after the injury, it might be useful to keep a diary in the early weeks or months after the accident, of how your injuries have affected you, to refer back to at the time of your examination.

-That report will be used by your solicitor to value and settle your case, so it is very important that during the examination you mention to the expert any effects that your accident-related injuries have had on your life, both immediately after your accident and at the time of the examination.
+The medical reports will be used by your solicitor to value and settle your case, so it is very important that during any examinations you mention to the expert any effects that your accident-related injuries have had on your life, both immediately after your accident and at the time of the examination.

-If you have been injured in an accident, and would like some advice on whether you can make a claim, please contact our specialist personal injury team at Stephensons on 0161 696 6235.
+If you have been injured in an accident, and would like some advice on whether you can make a claim, please contact our specialist personal injury team at Stephensons on 0161 696 6235 or fill out our online enquiry form.

 Comments